© 2025 WFAE

 Carolina Migrant Network has a rapid response support form that people and organizations can fill out and provide information about what resources and help they can offer.
 If you are interested, fill out the form here.

-The Carolina Migrant Network also has information regarding your rights, ICE hotline number where you can call and report an ICE sighting and more.
+The organization also has information regarding your rights, an ICE hotline number where you can call and report an ICE sighting and more.
 For additional resources, click here.

 East Mecklenburg High School Parent Teacher Student Organization